rakyuv/FDS_methane_plumes/README.md

 ## Acknowledgements

 The core logic and algorithms of this repository were designed by the author.
-Generative AI tools (Gemini and Claude) were utilized to assist with Pythonic code optimization, formatting, and documentation.
+Generative AI tools (Gemini and Claude) were utilised to assist with Pythonic code optimization, formatting, and documentation.